TOTTENHAM have confirmed they will play all of their home matches at Wembley Stadium this season.

 “Both on and off the pitch this is an incredibly exciting time in the history of our Club.”

-Tottenham have played all of their home European fixtures at Wembley this campaign but they will be concerned by their form at the 90,000-seat stadium.
+Tottenham played all of their home European fixtures at Wembley last season but they will be concerned by their form at the 90,000-seat stadium.

-They won just one of their four matches at the home of football and were beaten at the stadium by Chelsea in the FA Cup semi-final this month.
+They won just one of their four matches at the home of football and were beaten at by Chelsea in the FA Cup semi-final.

 Tottenham's new ground is set to become one of the most advanced in Europe.